ImperialCollegeLondon/porefoam/src/libvoxel/README.md

 ### Download, build and install
 This library is not to be compiled (after all its a header-only template library), and a component of my other `apps`: for instance [pnextract]/[pnflow] and [porefoam].

-Nevertheless, if you want to generate the voxelImageConvert and voxelToFoam(Par) executables, run the following commands in order (tested in Linux Ubuntu 18.04)
+Nevertheless, if you want to generate the voxelImageProcess and voxelToFoam(Par) executables, run the following commands in order (tested in Linux Ubuntu 18.04)

 ```shell